 Recognising and responding to consultants changing work experience – Read about the independent research we commissioned on consultants’ perceptions of their role.

-We want to hear from you – Tell us what you think SCC’s priorities should be by emailing our chair.
+We want to hear what you think - tell us what you think SCC’s priorities should be by emailing our chair.

 Understanding your payslip